 - The small and vulnerable patient populations in pediatric oncology make childhood cancer an unattractive investment for biopharmaceutical companies.

-- Whereas approximately 60% of funding for adult clinical research comes from the biopharmaceutical sector, the private sector contributes almost 0% of the investment in pediatric oncology, leaving NCI as virtually the only source of funding for clinical trials in children with cancer.
+- Whereas approximately 60% of funding for adult clinical research comes from the biopharmaceutical sector, the private sector contributes almost 0% of the investment in pediatric oncology, leaving NCI as virtually the sole source of funding for clinical trials in childhood cancers.

 - Unlike adult cancer clinical trials – where only about 3% of the patient population participants in clinical trials – a majority of pediatric cancer patients (~60%) are treated via clinical trials.